steilerDev/duplicati_helper/README.md

   * Make sure the access rights to `/opt/duplicati_helper/shutdown` match `/sbin/shutdown-bin`
 4. In order to show the backup status during log-in on the console, include `source /opt/duplicati_helper/duplicatirc` in your `~/.bashrc` (or similiar depending on your bash)
 5. In case your system supports bash autocompletion and you want to use this feature for the duplicati script link the provided script to the auto completion directory: `ln -s /opt/duplicati_helper/duplicati_completion /etc/bash_completion.d/` (NOTE: Check if the linking was successfull using `. /etc/bash)completion`.
 You might be prompted an error, saying that there are to many levels of linkage.
 Just remove the link and re-link it again, this fixed it on my systems)
-5. Configure your general duplicati settings based on the provided example in `/opt/duplicati_helper/duplicati.conf.example`
+6. Configure your general duplicati settings based on the provided example in `/opt/duplicati_helper/duplicati.conf.example`
-6. Configure your backups based on the provided example in `/opt/duplicati_helper/backup.conf.example`
+7. Configure your backups based on the provided example in `/opt/duplicati_helper/backup.conf.example`
-7. In order for the helper scripts to use your `duplicati.conf` file, you either need to move it to `/opt/duplicati_helper/duplicati.conf`, or you need to modify the second line (`source /opt/duplicati_helper/duplicati.conf`) of `duplicatirc`, `duplicati` and `shutdown`, pointing to your configuration path.
+8. In order for the helper scripts to use your `duplicati.conf` file, you either need to move it to `/opt/duplicati_helper/duplicati.conf`, or you need to modify the second line (`source /opt/duplicati_helper/duplicati.conf`) of `duplicatirc`, `duplicati`, `duplicati_completion` and `shutdown`, pointing to your configuration path.